l4zs/minecraft-start-bat-creator/README.md

 ### Features:

 - easily create a start.bat for your server
-- download the latest paper.jar
+- download the latest paper.jar (*may require* the bat to be run as administrator)
-- even download java if you don't have it installed / need a different version
+- even download java if you don't have it installed / need a different version (*may require* the bat to be run as administrator)
+- option to set the downloaded java as JAVA_Home (***requires*** the bat to be run as administrator)

 * * *